madmicio/LG-WebOS-Remote-Control/README.md

 **new features congif**
 in this new version we have implemented some new features:
-  - customizable and incremental app buttons
+  - customizable and incremental app button
   option: **source:** ( if you do not configure this option, the remote control will display the default apps)
   - customizable channel list
   option: **channels:** ( if you do not configure this option, the remote control will display the default channels list)
   - customizable scale:
   option: **scale:** ( this option reduces or enlarges the size of the remote control. we are testing this option )

 **lovelace config: custom view**
 ```yaml